Report an incident or collision with your licensed vehicle

 Repaired vehicles must be inspected by a Licensing and Enforcement Officer to ensure that the repairs are satisfactory.

-Vehicles that can't be driven
+Vehicles that cannot be driven

 If the vehicle can't be driven, the vehicle licence will be suspended immediately for the repair work to be carried out.
 Failure to complete the repairs could mean the vehicle licence is suspended or revoked.